HOW DOES LIFE EXIST IN EXTREME ENVIRONMENTS?

 Our world is inhabited by a tremendous abundance and diversity of microorganisms.
-Even extreme environments, from Antarctica to Yellowstone, harbour rich microbial communities.
+Even extreme environments, from Yellowstone to Antarctica, harbour rich microbial communities.
 This reflects that microbes are highly metabolically versatile: they can thrive even in environments deprived of the organic carbon and oxygen required for animal life.
 What’s more, microbes are capable of resisting environmental stresses and reducing energy expenditure by entering dormant states analogous to seeds.

-Our research explores how the dormant microbial majority sustain their energy needs.
-We use this knowledge to address fundamental questions about community assembly, primary production, and biogeochemical cycling.
-Along the way, this research has taken us to plenty of interesting places: Antarctic soils, volcanic craters, and oceanic sediments to name a few.
+We explore how microbes make energy and carbon in ecosystems worldwide.
+These insights enable us to address fundamental questions about community assembly, primary production, evolution, and astrobiology.
+Along the way, this research has taken us to plenty of interesting places: Antarctic soils, volcanic craters, and deep-sea seeps to name a few.

 Figure: Microbial community structure of three desert soils from Eastern Antarctica.
 We showed these diverse communities have a low capacity for photosynthesis and are instead primarily supported by atmospheric trace gases as energy and carbon sources (Nature 2017).

 Our work has also uncovered how interactions of fermentative and respiratory bacteria underlie the function of diverse sediments (Nature Geoscience 2017, ISME J 2018, Nature Microbiol 2019a, Nature Comms 2020) and the process of eukaryogenesis (Nature Microbiol 2019b).
 We have also contributed to the development of ecological metrics and theory (mSystems 2020, ISME J 2021).